fsharp/fslang-design/FSharp-5.0/FS-1003-nameof-operator.md

 nameof(+)   // gives "+"
 ```

 That said, you can also take a name of the compiled name of the same operator.
-If you do that, then the compiled name is revaled:
+If you do that, then the compiled name is revealed:

 ```fsharp